-The Committee was concerned by the cost of advertising the proposed tariffs in a local newspaper, reported as being approximately £300, when last advertised in 2014.
-[Subsequently confirmed as £788 plus VAT].
-This would be recovered from fees in 2023.
-This was a legal requirement under the Local Government Miscellaneous Provisions Act 1976.
+The Committee was concerned by the cost of advertising the proposed tariffs in a local newspaper (approximately £300).
+This was a legal requirement under the Local

+Government Miscellaneous Provisions Act 1976.
 Officers were asked to give consideration to requesting through the Local Government Association that this out of date practice be reviewed and replaced by advertising on the Council's website.